Is the College open?

 If child care centres are still not opened, can I provide child care out of my home?

 RECEs are able to provide unlicensed home child care in accordance with the Ministry of Education's requirements.
 They may provide care for a maximum of five children, which includes their own children under the age of four.

-Does the order limiting public gatherings to 5 people apply to home-based childcare?
+Does the order limiting public gatherings apply to home-based childcare?